1599 Quarto Illustrated and Pirated Geneva Bible

 Binding

-Nineteenth century brown calf, rebacked.
-Spine with four raised bands and a red morocco label with the words “Holy Bible” lettered in gilt.
+Twentieth century paneled brown morocco.
+Spine with five blind-lined raised bands, the words “Holy Bible” and “1599” lettered in gilt.
+Inner blind dentelles, endpapers renewed.

 Condition